lernlink/moodle-enrol_semco/README.md

 ### 3. Course completion

-In this section, you control if the course completion of a user is reset if he is enrolled into a particular course once more by SEMCO.
-If this setting is disabled, course completion is not touched at all.
-If this setting is enabled, the course completion is reset by a scheduled task before the next enrolment period starts.
+In this section, you can verify that the local_recompletion plugin is installed and SEMCO would be able to reset the completion of a user if he is enrolled into a particular course once more.

 Connecting to SEMCO
 -------------------